sharadmv/sharadvikram.com/posts/dtw-dna.md

 ## <a name='background'></a> DTW Background

-DTW is a an algorithm used to compare time series data to each other and operates similarly to Euclidean distance.
+DTW is an algorithm used to compare time series data to each other and operates similarly to Euclidean distance.
 The inputs are two vectors of numbers and the output is a distance, or similarity, score.
 Let's run through some examples of Euclidean distance first.

 Recall that the formula for Euclidean distance is:
 <p>